FocusFlow

 FocusFlow stores all data locally on your Windows PC in a SQLite database file at %USERPROFILE%\.focusflow\focusflow.db.
 This includes:

-No data is transmitted to or stored on any FocusFlow-operated or TBTechs-operated server.
-None of this data ever leaves your device.
+None of this data is transmitted to or stored on any FocusFlow-operated or TBTechs-operated server.
+It never leaves your device except as described in the "Anonymous diagnostics" section below.

 No account system or backend